Birbhum Institute of Engineering & Technology

-The Birbhum Institute of Engineering and Technology or BIET is a government supported engineering college in West Bengal, India.
+Birbhum Institute of Engineering and Technology or BIET is a West Bengal Govt aided engineering college in West Bengal, India.
 It offers different undergraduate and postgraduate courses in Engineering.
-It was established in 1999 by a NGO named ICARE under guidance of educationist Padmashri Late Ramaranjan Mukherji, Ex-President of India and then Finance Minister Shri Pranab Mukherjee and Lok Sabha Speaker Shri Somnath Chatterjee.
+It was established in 1999 by an NGO named ICARE under the guidance of educationist Padmashri Late Ramaranjan Mukherji, Ex-President of India and then Finance Minister Shri Pranab Mukherjee and Lok Sabha Speaker Shri Somnath Chatterjee.

-The college is affiliated with Maulana Abul Kalam Azad University of Technology and all the relevant programmes are approved by the All India Council for Technical Education.
-The college had a grant from the World Bank under Technical Education Quality Improvement Programme (TEQIP-II).
+The college is affiliated wit Maulana Abul Kalam Azad University of Technology and all the relevant programmes are approved by the All India Council for Technical Education and National Board of Accreditation (NBA) for Mechanical Engineering department.
+The college receives grant from the World Bank under Technical Education Quality Improvement Programme (TEQIP-II), Government of West Bengal, WBMPLAD scheme, Birbhum Zilla Parishad and WBSEDCL.

 The campus is located at Suri, Birbhum.